Is Getting a Facial Good for Acne?

 However, if you only have mild, non-inflammatory acne, which is acne that is not red or sore and just shows up as tiny white or black dots on your skin, a facial might be a nice occasional addition to your skin-care routine.2

-If your acne is mild and non-inflammatory, you can indulge in facials once in a while, but you still need to be careful to avoid procedures that can physically irritate your skin.
+If your acne is mild and non-inflammatory, you can indulge in facials, but you still need to be careful to avoid procedures that can physically irritate your skin.

 What Happens During a Facial?

 A facial usually includes these steps, with some variation: